Now Up To 80% OFF

 There are 2 main ways to start working on a project.
 You can either clone an existing repository or create a new Git repository.
 Cloning a repository does not require you to connect to a remote as it automatically creates a remote for you.

-GitKraken Client can add a remote repository on a variety of popular hosting services including GitHub, GitLab, Bitbucket, and Azure DevOps
+GitKraken Desktop can add a remote repository on a variety of popular hosting services including GitHub, GitLab, Bitbucket, and Azure DevOps

-GitKraken Client integrates with many of the major repository hosting services so you can spend less time trying to connect repositories and more time writing amazing code.
+GitKraken Desktop integrates with many of the major repository hosting services so you can spend less time trying to connect repositories and more time writing amazing code.

-Short looping video depicts the process of creating a GitHub repo from GitKraken Client
+Short looping video depicts the process of creating a GitHub repo from GitKraken Desktop

 A project’s URL is usually displayed in a prominent location on your preferred hosting site, making it easy to access.
-To add an existing remote, take the following steps in GitKraken Client:
+To add an existing remote, take the following steps in GitKraken Desktop:

-1. Copy the URL from your repository hosting site and return to GitKraken Client
+1. Copy the URL from your repository hosting site and return to GitKraken Desktop

 2. Navigate to the left panel, hover over Remote, and select the + icon just to the right